Skip to main content

 Article 3.3(e) strengthens personal data and privacy protection.
 For example, device manufacturers will have to implement measures to prevent unauthorized access or transmission of consumers’ personal data.

 Article 3.3(f) reduces the risk of fraud.
-Device manufacturers will have to include features such as better user authentication control to minimize fraudulent electronic payments and monetary transfers.
+Device manufacturers will have to include features such as improved user authentication control to minimize fraudulent electronic payments and monetary transfers.

 Scope and impact of RED cybersecurity requirements